thatmanspr/Scriptee/REFERENCE.md

   one 40+ chars long or ending in `.`/`!`/`?`), so a foreign file that uses those is read correctly even where the plain heuristics wouldn't catch it.
+- Scene flags (see [`:flag` / `:flags`](#flag--flags--scene-flags)) are
+  keyed by scene *number*, which is positional, not a stable ID — inserting or removing a scene above a flagged one shifts what number that flag now points at.
+Jumping to a drifted flag says so rather than landing silently on the wrong scene, but it doesn't try to re-locate the original scene automatically.
 - No spellcheck, no cloud sync/collaboration, and Final Draft's `.fdx` isn't read or written — only `.fountain`.
 To hand a script to someone on Final Draft, export to PDF, or have them import the `.fountain`